inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_smart_app_suite_description_v201.md

 DTR workflows and requirements around the retrieval, completion, and storage of questionnaires.

-Tests within this suite are associated with a specific questionnaires that the app will demonstrate completion of.
+Tests within this suite are associated with specific questionnaires that the app will demonstrate completion of.
 In each case, the app under test will initiate a request to the payer server simulated by Inferno for a questionnaire using the `$questionnaire-package` operation.
 Inferno will always return the specific questionnaire